aestasit/slidery/README.md

 slidedown
 =========

-Java library to support creation of presentation slides written in Markdown
+Java library to support creation of presentation slides written in Markdown.